Family fun at Birling Gap

 There’s so much for you and your family to see and do at Birling Gap.
 Tracker packs for strand line searches, rock pooling, fossil hunting and grassland bug hunts can be picked up from the Visitor Centre.
 When you've finished for the day why not stop in the café for a delicious cup of tea and a slice of cake, all served with a backdrop of sea views?

 From Birling Gap car park, head down the steps to the beach for an excellent spot to take a glimpse into the past.
 The whole family can hunt for fossils in the chalk falls on the beach, this is a great time of year to uncover hidden treasures.
-Grab a tracker pack from the visitor centre and start your detective work.
 The best time of day to look is at low tide, so check out the tide times before you set out.
 We would love to see any fantastic finds so please email us a photo of any special discoveries.

 Rock pooling and strandline searches